Fedora 27 Released – How to Install Fedora 27 Workstation

-Step 3: Next step is the installation summary, you must require to give an input to clear the warning messages.
+Step 3: Next step is the installation summary.
+You need to clear the warning messages.
 Other settings are optional.
-If you want to change the setting, you can click on it; corresponding page will open.
+If you want to change any settings, click on it.

 You can choose either automatic partition or manual partition.

-Instead of creating any partition, you can click on done button to tell the system to create an automatic partition.
+You can just click on the done button to tell the system to create partitions for you.

-Once you clicked, you will go back to installation summary where you can find the installation destination is “Automatic Partitioning Selected”
+Once you clicked, you will go back to installation summary where you will find the installation destination is “Automatic Partitioning Selected”

-You can skip the following step and go to step 5.
+You can skip following steps and go to step 5.

 Partition scheme will be like below, / partition is with LVM.